-• When using a Night Vision compatible HWS® in tandem with an NV device, always check to make sure the sight is off before pressing the NV button to turn on the sight in the Night Vision mode.
-Otherwise, it will toggle to the Normal mode and saturate the image intensifier.

-• When a sudden increase in resistance is felt in the elevation or windage adjustment shafts, the end of the adjustment range has been reached.
-DO NOT TURN THE ADJUSTMENTS ANY FARTHER OR SERIOUS DAMAGE MAY OCCUR TO THE SIGHT.

-• Never clean the glass surface with a dry cloth or paper towel; always dampen the glass surfaces prior to cleaning.

-• All moving parts of the sight are permanently lubricated with the exception of the quick release lever.
-If audible sounds are generated when opening/closing lever, add a drop of lubricant to lever assembly.
-Do not try to lubricate any other moving part.

-- Do not use deteriorated or corroded batteries.
+- When using a Night Vision compatible HWS® in tandem with an NV device, always check to make sure the sight is off before pressing the NV button to turn on the sight in the Night Vision mode.
+Otherwise, it will toggle to the Normal mode and saturate the image intensifier. - When a sudden increase in resistance is felt in the elevation or windage adjustment shafts, the end of the adjustment range has been reached.
+DO NOT TURN THE ADJUSTMENTS ANY FARTHER OR SERIOUS DAMAGE MAY OCCUR TO THE SIGHT. - Never clean the glass surface with a dry cloth or paper towel; always dampen the glass surfaces prior to cleaning - All moving parts of the sight are permanently lubricated.
+Do not try to lubricate them. - Do not use deteriorated or corroded batteries.
 Inspect batteries for rips, tears, dents, or cuts in the housing.
-If there is any exposed, internal content of the battery, it could affect the operation of the sight. - The 558 HWS® units are designed to mount directly to either a 1"(25.4mm) weaver or MIL-STD-1913 rail specification.
+If there is any exposed, internal content of the battery, it could affect the operation of the sight. - The 552 HWS[®] units are designed to mount directly to either a 1"(25.4mm) weaver or MIL-STD-1913 rail specification.